CloudLabs-MOC/dp-080-Transact-SQL/Instructions/Labs/03a-joins.md

----
-lab:
-    title: 'Query Multiple Tables with Joins'
-    module: 'Module 3: Using Joins and Subqueries'
----

-# Query Multiple Tables with Joins
+# Lab 03a: Query Multiple Tables with Joins
+### Estimated Duration: 30 minutes

-In this exercise, you'll use the Transact-SQL **SELECT** statement to query multiple tables in the **Adventureworks** database.
+In this Lab, you'll use the Transact-SQL **SELECT** statement to query multiple tables in the **Adventureworks** database.

-> **Note**: This exercise assumes you have created the sample **AdventureWorks** database.
+### Lab objectives
+In this lab, you will complete the following tasks:
+- Task 1: Use inner joins
+- Task 2: Use outer joins
+- Task 3: Use a cross join
+- Task 4: Use a self join

-## Use inner joins
+## Task 1: Use inner joins
 An inner join is used to find related data in two tables.
 For example, suppose you need to retrieve data about a product and its category from the **SalesLT.Product** and **SalesLT.ProductCategory** tables.
 You can find the relevant product category record for a product based on its **ProductCategoryID** field; which is a foreign-key in the product table that matches a primary key in the product category table.

 1. Open a query editor for your **AdventureWorks** database, and create a new query.